 - Training- 15 minutes a day while still a puppy, they learn very fast!

-- Temperament- Eager to please, playful, cuddly, watchful, goofball, Loyal
+- Temperament – Eager to please, playful, cuddly, watchful, goofy, loyal

-The Labradoodle has a different name Labrador Poodle mix, this breed was created in 1988, by a guy named Wally Conron.
-The Labradoodle was established in Australia.
-His primary purpose in creating this magnificent breed was to combine the low shedding of the human hair of the Poodle.
+Another name for Labradoodle is Labrador Poodle mix.
+This breed was created in Australia 1988, by a guy named Wally Conron.
+His primary purpose in creating this magnificent breed was to combine the low shedding of the human hair of the Poodle, with the popular family favorite Labrador breed.

-With the gentleness and the easy trainability of the Labrador Retriever, the Labradoodle is one of the smartest dogs I have seen other than the German Shepherd Rottweiler mix.
-In this part of the article, we will go over the most important things for you to know about the Labrador Poodle mix.
+With the gentleness and the easy trainability of the Labrador Retriever, the Labradoodle is known to be amongst the smartest of dog breeds.
+In this part of the article, we will go over the most important things to know about the Labrador Poodle mix.

 A Labrador Poodle mix that follows your commands to the letter will be the envy of the city!
 So all ways remember to train your Labradoodle each and every day until he reaches the age of two.

-If you do not train your Labradoodle correctly then he will be quite a handful, creating mischief where ever he can, so you need to be firm but loving with your training.
-Teach him the basics like sit, lay down, stay, down, and come, you should start teaching when you come home with your new pupper!
+If you do not train your Labradoodle correctly then he will be quite a handful.
+Creating mischief wherever he can, so you need to be firm, loving, and consistent in your training.
+When you arrive home you should start training your puppy the basics.

-Labradors and Poodles are very active dogs, so if you are a couch potato that only wants to get home and watch tv.
+Labradors and Poodles are very active dogs, so if you are a couch potato that wants to get home and watch tv after work.
 Then the Labradoodle is not the right type of dog for you, the Labradoodle takes up their parents’ genes!

 The Labradoodle Health and Grooming